M1ck4/MichaelAngel.io/ATTRIBUTION.md

 No warranties are given.
 This project follows ethical guidelines for Creative Commons content, API usage, and open-source contributions.
 See the relevant licenses for each component for more details.

+## Attribution Guide

+For detailed information on how to properly attribute content and modifications in this project, please refer to the [Attribution Guide](https://github.com/M1ck4/MichaelAngel.io/blob/main/docs/Attributing_Guide.md).
+This guide provides step-by-step instructions, examples, and templates to ensure compliance with the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license and to maintain ethical standards in the use of content.

 <div align="center">

 ## Contact